zhengwuma/zhengwuma.github.io/_pages/presentations.md

 Huang, Y., **Ma, Z.**, & Li J. (2026).
 Neural encoding of syntactic movement in English but not Chinese.
 To be poster presented at the 9th annual conference on Cognitive Computational Neuroscience (CCN 2026), New York, USA, August 3-6, 2026.

 **Ma, Z.**, Huang, Y., & Li J. (2025).
 Non-literal meaning representation in the brain during naturalistic listening.
-Poster presented at the Greater Bay Platform for Experimental Research in Linguistics Meeting (PERL 2026), Hong Kong, June 5, 2026.
+To be poster presented at the Greater Bay Platform for Experimental Research in Linguistics Meeting (PERL 2026), Hong Kong, June 5, 2026.

 **Ma, Z.**, Gao, Q., Wang, N., & Li J. (2025).
 Neural tracking of semantic and rhythmic information under temporal compression.
 Poster at the 18th Annual Meeting of Chinese Neuroscience Society (CNS 2025), Xi'an, China, September 25-28, 2025.